KShebek/cbe504/main.typ

 then
 $ r_ce("NO2") = 2 A_"app" exp(-E_"a,app" / (R T)) conc("NO")^2 conc("O2"). $
 Depending on the relative magnitudes of the intrinsic activation energies, it is possible for $E_"a,app" < 0$, in which case the reaction would have anti-Arrhenius behavior where the rate actually _decreases_ with increasing temperature.
-Indeed, this reaction is known from experiments to have an empirically measured kinetic barrier of --3.3 kJ/mol (albeit via a more complex mechanism than the two elementary steps proposed here).
+Indeed, this reaction is known from experiments to have an empirically measured kinetic barrier of --3.3 kJ/mol (albeit via a slightly more complex mechanism than the elementary steps proposed here).

 === Radical Chain Reactions <radical-chain-propagation>